-Description Creates a new Analytica object with identifier objName and class objClass in the CurrentModule and returns it as a CAObject.

-Parameters objName - string

-objClass - string

-Return value CAObject

-Usage Dim obj As CAObject

-Set obj = ADE.CreateObject ("NewVar", "Chance")

-Remarks objClass can be one of the following values: Decision, Variable, Chance, Constant,

-Index, Module, Objective, Determ, Alias, Or Formnode.

-40 - "Object could not be created" API errors

-41 - "Invalid name for object" 42 - "Object name already in use"
+Description Creates a new Analytica object with identifier objName and class objClass in the CurrentModule and returns it as a CAObject .
+Parameters objName - string objClass - string Return value CAObject Usage Dim obj As CAObject Set obj = ADE.CreateObject ("NewVar","Chance") Remarks objClass can be one of the following values: Decision, Variable, Chance, Constant, Index, Module, Objective, Determ, Alias, Of Formnode.
+API errors 40 - "Object could not be created" 41 - "Invalid name for object" 42 - "Object name already in use"